AbhinavMadahar/thesis/proposal/outline.md

         - TODO: fill from (Sakaguchi et al, 2020)
       - COM2SENSE
         - TODO: fill from (Singh S et al, 2021)
-  - Avenues of research which I do not expect at this time to pursue but which are worth mentioning
+  - Avenues of research which I do not expect at this time to pursue but which are worth mentioning (five sentences)
-    - Retrieval-based commonsense reasoning
+    - Retrieval-based commonsense reasoning (five sentences)
       - TODO: fill from (Wang H et al, 2021)
-  - Promising avenues of research
+  - Promising avenues of research (fifty sentences)
-    - Natural language explanations (NLE) (thirty sentences)
+    - Using pre-trained language models as neural knowledge bases (fourty-five sentences)
-      - What is NLE?
+      - Why it might be wise to use natural language instead of logical formalisms to capture commonsense reasoning (fifteen sentences)
-      - Why is research in NLE important?
+        - Why is research in NLE important? (five sentences)
           - (Choi, 2022) argues that natural language is a better medium through which an AI can understand the world because it is more expressive than logical formalisms, such as the three-tuples and knowledge graphs widespread in present-day commonsense reasoning research.
             - TODO: fill
-      - Prior work on using NLE to improve commonsense reasoning
+        - Prior work on using NLE to improve commonsense reasoning (ten sentences)
           - (Bosselut et al, 2019)
             - TODO: fill
           - (Gabriel et al, 2021)
             - TODO: fill
-      - Proposition to find better ways to use NLE to do commonsense reasoning
-    - Using pre-trained language models as neural knowledge bases (twenty sentences)
-      - Prior work in this direction
+      - Prior work in this direction (twenty sentences)
         - TODO: fill from (Lin et al, 2020)
         - TODO: fill from (Shwartz V et al, 2022)
         - TODO: fill from (West P et al, 2021)
         - TODO: fill from (Qin L et al, 2021)
         - TODO: fill from (Bosselut A et al, 2021)
-      - Potentially limitations of this direction
+      - Potentially limitations of this direction (five sentences)
         - TODO: fill from (Branco R et al, 2021)
+      - Statement that I will pursue this direction because it is the most promising (five sentences)
+        - Clarify that, because commonsense reasoning as a field is very young, only really gaining possibility a few years ago, it is very much conceivable that over the course of doing my thesis, new avenues will be opened, so this section is subject to change
-    - Improving commonsense reasoning systems' ability to generalise (twenty sentences)
+    - Improving commonsense reasoning systems' ability to generalise (five sentences)
       - Through improving transfer learning:
         - TODO: fill from (Kim YJ et al, 2022)
 - Finding better ways to apply commonsense reasoning to downstream tasks (five pages; two-hundred five sentences)